Vishnu19091/Phishing_Detection_Extension/README.md

 uvicorn main:app --port 8000
 ```

-**Remember the server only runs on localhostport:8000**
+> 📌**Remember the server only runs on localhostport:8000**

+#### ⚠️ Issues

-> If DataBase issues arise at initial stage, create dir name **'Database'**.
+- If DataBase issues arise at initial stage, create dir name **'Database'**.
 Then try again running the server.

-> If Google authentication issue arises.
-Add the Oauth credentials (Client ID & Secret) **which is created by you from Google Cloud Account**🙂.
-To those who don't know how to setup Oauth Credentials [watch here](https://youtu.be/TjMhPr59qn4?si=fF22b_77npApIcur).
-Then store the creadentials in '.env' file.
+> For Oauth issues.
+Add the Oauth credentials **(Client ID & Secret) which is created by you from [Google Cloud Account](https://console.cloud.google.com/)🙂.** Then store the creadentials in '.env' file.
+To those who don't know how to setup Oauth Credentials [click here](https://youtu.be/TjMhPr59qn4?si=fF22b_77npApIcur).
 > <br/>

 # Conclusion

+---

 This system offers a sophisticated approach to mitigating the risks associated with phishing attacks.
 That's all